 Hearing loss is one of the most common conditions affecting older adults.
-Approximately 17 percent, or 36 million, of American adults say that they have some degree of hearing loss.
-Roughly one-third of Americans 65 to 74 years of age and 47 percent of those 75 and older have hearing loss.
-Men are more likely to experience hearing loss than women.
+Approximately 20 percent, or 45 million, of American adults say that they have some degree of hearing loss.
+There is a strong relationship between age and hearing problems.
+Nearly half of all Americans older than 65 have some level of hearing impairment.

 Hearing loss comes in many forms.
 It can range from a mild loss in which a person misses certain high-pitched sounds, such as the voices of women and children, to a total loss of hearing.
 It can be hereditary or it can result from disease, trauma, certain medications, or long-term exposure to loud noises.